ClanCats/Framework/README.md

 [![Downloads](http://img.shields.io/packagist/dm/clancats/core.svg)](https://github.com/ClanCats/Framework)

-ClanCats Framework, because your time is precious.
+ClanCatsFramework, because your time is precious.
 HMVC PHP framework.

 _This is the Application repository if you like to contribute take a look at the core repository:_ https://github.com/ClanCats/Core